 7. Regulate the temperature

 Always set the temperature at temperate rather than tropical.
-A temperature of 65 Degree Fahrenheit is recommended by NSF.
+A temperature of 65 Degrees F is recommended by NSF.

 8. Your mattress dictated how well you sleep

 You should always sleep on something that is soft and comfortable.
 We recommend you switch to a memory foam mattress since it offers the perfect balance of comfort.
 Sleeping on a memory foam mattress helps people with medical conditions sleep soundly and comfortably.
 It supports the spine alignments, and relieves or prevents pain.
 That way, it promotes better sleep.

 9. Try a weighted blanket

 Weighted blankets are a great, natural way to get a better night’s sleep.
 These offer a sense of comfort and a better night’s sleep.

 Light is a very powerful signal which causes your brain to be awake.
 A simple glow from your phone may reach your retinas in your eyes and cause you to wake up.
 Ensure your room is dark, and keep electronics away.

 Further emphasis on the eighth point; always ensure you buy the right mattress.
 Below are quick tips for choosing a memory foam mattress;

 - Focus on the mmHg- it is a measure of comfort